youngjuning/eslint-plugin-literal-checker/README.md

 ### `literal-check`

-Define blacklist strings and whitelist strings for literal.
+Define denylist strings and allowlist strings for literal.